OSBensaid/Media-to-JSON-and-MongoDB/README.md

 pip install pytesseract pillow

+Note

+    For Windows users, additional installation may be required for Tesseract OCR.
+Please refer to the Tesseract OCR GitHub repository for more information.

 Usage

     Place the media files you want to convert in the "inputs" folder.
-    Run the script "convert_media_to_json.py" in the command line.
+    Run the script "python convert_media_to_json.py" in the command line.
     The converted JSON files will be stored in the "output" folder.

 The script checks if the media file is an image or a text file.
 If it is an image file, it extracts the text using the Tesseract OCR engine and saves it to a JSON file with the same name as the image file.
 If it is a text file, it simply saves the content to a JSON file with the same name as the text file.